Ali-Asjad/ADC_extensions/draft/file_delimiter.md

 **Description**:

 The File delimiters overlay standardizes how delimited text files (commonly .csv) are produced and consumed for a schema bundle.
 It defines the delimiter character and related serialization parameters that vary by locale and toolchain.
 This addresses internationalization concerns where, for example, semicolons (;) or tabs (\t) are used instead of commas when the comma is a decimal separator.
-It also captures text encoding so produced files are reliably readable across platforms.

 This overlay works alongside other presentation/formatting overlays.
 For example, numeric rendering (e.g., the character used as a decimal separator) is governed by the `decimal_separator` overlay, while the character that separates fields in exported/imported files is governed here by `file_delimiter`.